Search

 Rav Moshe Weiner approved the following rules for Noahides (adapted from Shulchan Aruch HaRav 184:3):

-If, however, he wanted to eat more, but stopped eating his meal and did not have more to eat, his later desire for more does not indicate that what he has eaten has already begun to be digested.
-Instead, he may no longer recite the prayer after an hour and a fifth [72 minutes, from the time he stopped eating].
+What if he wanted to eat more, but stopped eating his meal and did not have more to eat?
+His later desire for more does not indicate that what he has eaten has already begun to be digested.
+Instead, he may no longer recite the prayer after an hour and a fifth.
+[That is 72 minutes, from the time he stopped eating.]

 A person’s feeling of fullness or hunger is not exact.
-So if he waited less than 72 minutes after eating a meal and did not yet recite Grace, but he feels hungry, he should eat a small amount and then immediately recite Grace for the meal that he ate.
+So if he waited less than 72 minutes after eating a meal and did not yet recite Grace, but he feels hungry, he should eat a small amount.
+Then he can immediately recite Grace for the meal that he ate.
 This is to remove doubt, since a person is not proficient in measuring whether he is as hungry as he was before he ate.
-For were he certain that he is as hungry as he was before eating, surely the food he at has begun to be digested.
+For were he certain that he’s as hungry as he was before eating, the food has begun to be digested.

-If it happens that a person waited after eating a meal and then ate again within 72 minutes to remove a doubt concerning his obligation to recite Grace (as explained above), he is not required to recite the particular blessing before eating that type of food a second time (a blessing before eating bread, or fruit, or vegetables, etc.), if that type of food was already covered by his blessing(s) before eating the foods in his meal.
+What if a person waited after eating a meal and then ate again within 72 minutes to remove a doubt concerning his obligation to recite Grace (as explained above)?
+He is not required to recite the particular blessing before eating that type of food a second time (a blessing before eating bread, or fruit, or vegetables, etc.), if that type of food was already covered by his blessing(s) before eating the foods in his meal.
 (Note: the blessing for eating bread at the beginning of a meal covers all the food that the person will eat in that meal.)

-When, however, the food of the meal over which the person recited the blessing before eating has definitely begun to digest, the relevance of the first blessing (before eating food in the meal) has already ceased, and he should make another blessing before eating again.
+What if the food over which the person recited the blessing before eating has definitely begun to digest?
+The relevance of the first blessing (before eating food in the meal) has already ceased.
+Therefore he should make another blessing before eating again.

-Similarly, if one desires to cover two meals with one blessing of Grace (subject to the above rules), he must again recite a blessing before eating the second meal if the interval between these meals was definitely long enough for digestion to begin – which occurs if he was full after his meal and did not want more, and now he feels hungry.
+What if one desires to cover two meals with one blessing of Grace (subject to the above rules)?
+He must again recite a blessing before eating the second meal if the interval between these meals was definitely long enough for digestion to begin.
+This occurs if he was full after his meal and did not want more, and now he feels hungry.

 Blessings before eating a meal or a snack:

-As taught by Rabbi J. Immanuel Schochet o.b.m. and Rabbi Moshe Weiner of Jerusalem, Noahide individuals and families are also encouraged to recite thanks to the One True G-d, the Creator of everything, before eating a meal or a snack.
-Those short words of thanks can mention the type of food or drink that one is about to partake of, before taking the first bite or drink.
+Rabbi J. Immanuel Schochet o.b.m. and Rabbi Moshe Weiner of Jerusalem taught the following.
+Noahides are also encouraged to recite thanks to the One True G-d before eating a meal or a snack.
+Those short words of thanks can mention the type of food or drink before taking the first bite or drink.

 For example, a Noahide can recite thanks and blessing to “G-d, King of the universe”: